 5. Reduced HIV/AIDS Risk: Studies show that girls who attend school are three times less likely to become HIV-positive.

 6. Less Poverty: An educated girl, on average, spends 90 percent of her income on her family.
 She sends her own girls to school and contributes to her community.

 We have several girls from very poor families who have applied for help but Hitaji is unable to meet all their financial needs for education.
-HDI is committed to providing educational scholarships and stipends to girls so that they could not only go to school but to also stay in school.
-Beginning February 2014, HDI was able to partially sponsor 5 girls (Michele, Beryl, Millicent, Jennifal and Timoline) to secondary schools; however, there is still greater need in order for them to complete four years of secondary school.
+HDI is committed to providing educational scholarships and stipends to girls so that they could not only go to school but also stay in school.
+Beginning February 2014, HDI was able to partially sponsor 5 girls (Michele, Beryl, Millicent, Jennifal and Timoline) to secondary schools.
+They completed secondary school in November 2017.
+However, there is still greater need to send them to university and to assist a new cohort starting in January 2018 for another four years and beyond.
 These girls are in need of school fees.
 The focus of the fund is on immediate, concrete, educational support.

 $500 is the average amount of school fees for one girl for one school year